AL-LAD: Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin describes the dose range of AL-LAD as 80 to 160 μg and its duration as 6 to 8 hours.
 In other publications however, Shulgin listed its dose range as 50 to 150 μg.
 A typical or moderate dose may be around 100 μg.
 The drug appears to be roughly equipotent with LSD, which has a listed dose range of 50 to 200 μg.
 AL-LAD's duration appears to be shorter than that of LSD, which is said to have a duration of 8 to 12 hours.
 The onset of AL-LAD has been reported to be within 15 to 20 minutes, but others reported a slower and more gradual onset building up over a few hours.
 It is also reported to have a very long "down-ramp" of effects.

-AL-LAD has been described as producing similar effects to LSD and as being "really trippy" similarly, but to lack the "vaguely sinister push" of LSD.
+AL-LAD has been described as producing similar effects to LSD and as being "really trippy" similarly, but as lacking the "vaguely sinister push" of LSD.
 In addition, it has been reported to have less visual distortion than LSD.
 The experience has been described as "simply beautiful".
 Its effects have been reported to include waves of intensification, no closed-eye visuals to superb mental imagery, mild visual distortion, open-eye visuals including floors melting and patterns on walls and ceilings flowing, some time dilation, separation from surrounding world, loss of contact with body, body feeling "blob-like", feeling stoned, music and erotic enhancement, clear thinking and good interpretation, mental and physical excitation, mood fluctuations, emotional lability, crying, opening up of repressed feelings, and in one case social distance and avoidance.
 Some individuals specifically reported no fear, panic, or body disturbance.